zhiihan/ClusterSim/README.md

 ## Installation

-To install with pip, use:
+To install, use:

+`pip install .`

+Alternatively, using `requirements.txt`:

 `pip install -r requirements.txt`